 - Incredible at smoothing skin, both in tone and texture

-- Helps to reduce wrinkles and fine lines
+- Helps to reduce fine lines

 - Helps lighten dark spots